lucapette/website/content/writing/building-http-endpoints-with-kafka-streams-interactive-queries.md

 `StreamsConfig.APPLICATION_SERVER_CONFIG` so that each instance tells the coordinator how other instances can reach them.
-Then we change the search endpoint to fetch the word count via the RPC endpoint when we detect the word requested is not avaiable in the local store.
+Then we change the search endpoint to fetch the word count via the RPC endpoint when we detect the word requested is not available in the local store.
 Here's the code:

 ```kotlin
 @PostMapping("/search")